background image

 4.4

-Video Surveillance records that have been reviewed for Law Enforcement purposes
+Video Surveillance records that are required for evidentiary purposes or disclosure

-or are included in a Security Services Incident Report, are retained for a period of
+Security Incident Reports are retained for a period of seven (7) years as outlined in

 5.